Home / Compare Travel Insurance / Guide to Reciprocal Heal…

 To claim your reimbursement under Belgium’s RHCA, you’ll need to pay for the services upfront and take your receipt, along with your passport and Australian Medicare card, to a Belgian health insurance provider.

-To receive care under Finland’s RHCA with Australia, it needs to be essential and can’t wait until you return to Australia.2 You’ll also need to pay a fee for all the treatment you receive from Finland’s health system.
+To receive care under Finland’s RHCA with Australia, it needs to be essential and can’t wait until you return to Australia.2 You’ll also need to pay a fee for all the treatment you receive from Finland’s public health system.
 The treatment and services you may be entitled to include:

 Finland’s RHCA with Australia doesn’t extend to covering (either for free or at a partial cost) the daily fees of staying in hospital or specialist and outpatient charges.